cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 .. image:: img/catalog_64.png
     :align: center
-    :alt: A quantity discount on the product page in CS-Cart..
+    :alt: A quantity discount on the product page in CS-Cart.

 * **Quantity**—the minimum number of product items to qualify for the product wholesale price.